houdiniproject/houdini/README.md

 CREATE ROLE admin WITH SUPERUSER CREATEDB LOGIN PASSWORD 'password';
 CREATE ROLE postgres WITH SUPERUSER CREATEDB LOGIN PASSWORD 'password';
 ```

+You may need to disable AirPlay Receiver in your System Settings if it is hogging port 5000.

 #### System configuration (all)
 There are a number of steps for configuring your Houdini instance for startup